rgutierrez2004/livelabs/secureoracle/intro.md

 ## Workshop Objectives
 - Get comfortable with Oracle's public cloud services
-- Provision a new Autonomous Database instance on Shared Infrastructure
+- Start the SecureOracle demonstration environment
+- Walkthrough Oracle's IAM Suite 12c R2 PS4 (12.2.1.4.0) components
-- Run sample queries against the sample data sets
+- Access the different administrative consoles and sample applications
-- Load data from the object store
-- Query external data from the object store
-- Scale an ADB instance

 ## Lab Breakdown
-- **Lab 1:** Log in to Oracle Cloud and access the Oracle Autonomous Data Warehouse console.
+- **Lab 1:** Log in to Oracle Cloud and access the SecureOracle environment.
-- **Lab 2:** Provision your first Autonomous Data Warehouse.
+- **Lab 2:** Getting Started with SecureOracle.
-- **Lab 3:** Explore the provided sample data sets that come with your Autonomous Database.
-- **Lab 4:** Upload files to the Oracle Cloud Infrastructure (OCI) Object Storage, create sample tables, load data into them from files on the OCI Object Storage, and troubleshoot data loads with errors.
-- **Lab 5:** Query files on the Oracle Cloud Infrastructure Object Storage (OCI) directly without loading them to your database.
-- **Lab 6:** Scale up your Oracle Autonomous Database service to have more CPUs.

 **After reading the following workshop prerequisites, get started by clicking Lab 1 in the Contents menu on the right.**